Income protection insurance calculator UK

 This is because you typically pay for cover out of your net income, which has already been taxed.

-Income protection and life insurance are two different policy types which will cover different things.
+Income protection and life insurance are two different policy types which will cover you for different scenarios.
 While they both offer financial protection, they do so in different ways.

 Income protection will pay out to you while you’re incapacitated and unable to earn your usual income.